WillTheFarmer/apache-logs-to-mysql/.github/README.md

 The second parameter enables Python Client modules to run simultaneously on multiple servers uploading to a single MySQL Sever `apache_logs` schema.

 `call_processes.sql` contains execution commands for each stored procedure.
-Comment areas have helpful SQL statements and functionality explanations.
+Comment areas have helpful functionality explanations and SQL statements.
 ![call_processes.sql comments and commands in repository](./assets/call_processes_part_1.png)
 (`call_processes.sql` in repository)
 ## Verify ServerNames using Command Line